racker/salus-telemetry-bundle/README.md

 docker-compose -f docker-compose-repose.yml up -d
 ```

-**NOTE** the use of Repose for admin API authentication is not yet supported by the backend and is
-provided here for development of that capability.

 ### Running Event Engine with simulated metrics

 The Event Engine applications (`event-engine-ingest` and `event-engine-management`) can be run locally